diskoverdata/diskover-docs/source_files/health_check.md

 The following section outlines health checks for the various Diskover's components.

-🚧 We're hard at work preparing these instructions.
-Thanks for your patience!
+🚧 &nbsp;We're hard at work updating these instructions.
+Meanwhile, [click here to open a support ticket](https://support.diskoverdata.com/), and we'll gladly assist you with checking the health of your environment.

 ### Elasticsearch Domain